Mufurun/pronghorn/README.md

 - I will update my pictures on this map and allow people to comment on the places.
 - This project proceeds the interactive mapping project that would help museum's mapping project

+# Methods
+## Map
+  I will do (check if they are done)
+- [ ] upload most of photoes on my phone, which are not a lot, with the location
+- [ ] add general info about the place with the name
+- [ ] allow people to comment
+  - [ ] with time if there's room in the storage
+  - [ ] allow people to add picture
+- [ ] add the regional filtering buttons to make it easy to change their view.
+- [ ] use something like satelite imagery later, but right now I am using just a normal map
+- [ ] provide the notice for the privacy
+- [ ] add time filter

+# Privacy and Comments
+- I do not need my privacy,
+- Users must think about how and what to share on the comment section.

+# Distribution
+- My initial interest is inspired by Cecilia Porter in UCalgary (https://profiles.ucalgary.ca/cecilia-porter) as well as an instructor who invited her to UVic to have a presentation about inuit mapping project (https://inuitheritage.gl/map/)
+- My co-op in 2024 also motivated me creating heritage map on the Coastal BC.
+    - I want to apply myskills to this feild